 There are different methods for foreign body removal, depending on location of the object and the type of foreign object.
 In some cases, we may be able to use a gentle suction or small tweezers to grasp the object, whereas other circumstances call for an irrigation wash (eyes).

-The doctors and staff at Urgentology Care are often able to remove the foreign object right here at our clinic.
+The doctors and staff at Urgentology Care are often able to perform a foreign object removal right here at our clinic.
 However, in some more serious cases we may need to send you to the emergency room.
-Please call us or visit our urgent care today if you or your child is in need of a foreign object removal.
+Please call us or visit our urgent care today if you or your child is in need of a foreign object removal in Arlington, TX.

 Important: If you have a life-threatening emergency, please call 911 or go to your nearest Emergency Room.
 Information in this site is not intended to be used as a diagnosis for your symptoms.
 If you experience any of these symptoms, please seek medical attention or visit Urgentology Care.